xorbitsai/inference/doc/source/development/xinference_internals.rst

 - `api/ <https://github.com/xorbitsai/inference/tree/main/xinference/api>`_: `restful_api.py <https://github.com/xorbitsai/inference/tree/main/xinference/api/restful_api.py>`_
   is the core part that sets up and runs the RESTful APIs.
-  It integrates an authentication service (the specific code is located in ``oauth2/``), as some or all endpoints require user authentication.
+  It integrates an authentication service (the specific code is located in `oauth2/ <https://github.com/xorbitsai/inference/tree/main/xinference/api/oauth2>`_), as some or all endpointsrequire user authentication.

 - `client/ <https://github.com/xorbitsai/inference/tree/main/xinference/client>`_: This is the client of Xinference.